operand/agency/README.md

 chat interface.

-The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to understand and intelligently interact with other connected operators, including running commands on the host, or even chatting with `ChattyAI`.
+The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to understand and intelligently interact with other operators, including running commands on the host, or even chatting with `ChattyAI`.

 Note that my messages are broadcasted in the below conversation, which explains why `"Chatty"` responds to each message as does `"Demo"`.
 There is an obvious